MICE

 Mice are incontinent and will defecate constantly on many surfaces and along their travel paths.
 Their droppings can contain many potential risks such as Hanta Virus, toxoplasmosis, typhus, leptospirosis, etc. Special care to disinfect their droppings needs to be taken prior to removal.

 Mice will typically nest within 10-15 feet from their entry points and their food sources.
 Finding multiple locations of large amounts of droppings can indicate more than one group or family of mice, since they are highly social mammals.
 Nests are often built with insulation, shredded papers, scraps of cloth etc. And since mice are mammals, just like we are, they want to be inside when the weather is bad and food is hard to locate outside.
-Mouse activity will often spike in the fall and throughout the winter and decline in the height of summer.

 Get A Free Quote Today!